okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 ## Add translations

-Okta uses the default language when the end user’s locale doesn't match any email customizations.
 You can edit the templates through the pencil icon.
+See [Edit a default email template](#edit-a-default-email-template).

 If you restore an email to default settings, you delete any customizations made to the email whether or not the custom email is your default.

-**Note:** After you customize a template in one language, you need to customize other languages if you want to include them.
+After you customize a template in one language, you need to customize other languages if you want to include them.
 If you reset all customized translations, then Okta uses the 27 default translations.

+Okta uses the default language when the end user’s locale doesn't match any email customizations.

 > **Note:** If you've enabled [Early Access (EA) multibrand customization](https://help.okta.com/okta_help.htm?type=oie&id=csh-branding), your Admin Console navigation is different.
 See parenthetical notes.